 The Market Town of Teguise

-The small market town of Teguise is located in the central northeast of the island of Lanzarote.
+The small market town of Teguise is located in the central northeast of the island of Lanzarote in the Canary Islands.
 It is very quaint with some lovely old buildings, and the centre of the town has been made pedestrian only.
 This was obviously done to allow for the influx of visitors to the popular weekly market that is held on a Sunday.

 We headed into Teguise the day after we arrived in Lanzarote, having enjoyed the spectacular views at Famara Beach on the north coast of the island.